 Each SSTable is indexed.
 However, there may be many SSTables on disk, and this creates a multiplier effect on index lookups since we might theoretically have to examine every index for every SSTable in order to find our desired row.

-To avoid these multiple index lookups, Bloom filters are used to reduce the number of lookups that must be performed.
+To reduce the overhead of multiple index lookups, Bloom filters are used to reduce the number of lookups that must be performed.
 Bloom filters are created by applying multiple hash functions to the key value.
 The outputs of the hash functions are used to set bits within the bloom filter structure.
-When looking up a key value within the bloom filter we perform the same hash functions and see if the bits are set.
+When looking up a key value within the bloom filter, we perform the same hash functions and see if the bits are set.
 If the bits are not set, then the search value must not be included within the table.
-However, if the bits are set it may have been as a result of a value that happened to hash to the same values.
-The end result is an index which is typically reduced in size by 85% but which provide false positives only 15% of the time.
+However, if the bits are set, it may have been as a result of a value that happened to hash to the same values.
+The end result is an index that is typically reduced in size by 85% but which generates false positives only 15% of the time.

 Bloom filters are compact enough to fit in memory and are very quick to navigate.
 However, to achieve this compression, bloom filters are "fuzzy" and may return false positives.
-If you get a positive result from a bloom filter it means only that the file _may_ contain the value.
+If you get a positive result from a bloom filter, it means only that the file _may_ contain the value.
 However, the bloom filter will never incorrectly advise you that a value is not present.
 So, if a bloom filter tells us that a key is not included in a specific SSTable, then we can safely omit that SSTable from our look-up.

 Figure 16 shows the read pattern for an LSM.
 A database request first reads from the MemTable (1).
 If the required value is not found it will consult the Bloom filters for the most recent SSTable (2).
 If the bloom filter indicates that no matching value is present, it will examine the next SSTable (3).
 If the Bloom filter indicates a matching key value may be present in the SSTable, then the process will use the SSTable index (4) to search for the value within the SSTable (5).
 Once a matching value is found, no older SSTables need be examined.